meanyhead/meanyhead.github.io/_posts/2021-1-31-metropolis.md

 On the reincarnation of IRC twenty years later, Lilith and Eve were being discussed.
 "Where did Lilith come from?
 The idea of her, I mean."
 In answer, someone posted a link that stated "in the midrashic account, Adam is the most beautiful creature," Eve being the most beautiful after him, and God of course being more beautiful than Adam, but not a creature.

 The plaque on the Pioneer probe depicts a man and a woman, both devoid of pubic hair, and the woman lacking a vulva.
-The idea that without a human sensory apparatus and without a human history of visual art, a nonhuman intelligence could decipher a line drawing.

 "Sardonic" is alleged to derive from the ancient Greek belief that, to quote the Online Etymology Dictionary, "eating a certain plant they called sardonion (literally 'plant from Sardinia,') caused facial convulsions resembling those of sardonic laughter, usually followed by death."